And things, beings and events move in the mind of man.

-Glasshouses was launched by brilliant poet Matt Hetherington on Saturday 27th August at The Judith Wright Centre of Contemporary Arts as part of Queensland Poetry Festival 2016.
+Glasshouses was launched by Matt Hetherington as part of Queensland Poetry Festival 2016:

 In his essay, ‘The Great Reducers’, the French thinker Maurice Blanchot suggests that a writer cannot accept distinction, cannot be distinguished.
 He writes ‘To punish him, that is, to reward him by having him enter the elite of writers [is then to make] him accept the idea of an elite in which the truth of writing, which tends toward an essential anonymity, is lost. […] It is up to literature – to poetry – to put forward an experience of [profound questioning]…an experience such that we are put to the test of the absolutely other, of that which escapes unity.’
 [Friendship, p.
 63, 65, my under-linings, translated by Elizabeth Rottenberg.]